 The following compounds are detected positive in urine by the AMP One Step Amphetamine Drug Test at 5 minutes.
-Cutoff represents the concentration of each compound required to yield a positive reading, expressed in nanograms of compound per milliliter of urine (ng/mL).
+Cutoff represents the concentration of each compound required to yield a positive reading.
 A lower cutoff indicates a greater ability to detect the compound.

 |Compound||Synonyms / Brand Names / Common Names||Cutoff

 |d-Amphetamine||Dextroamphetamine, Dexamphetamine, Dexamfetamine / Dexedrine, Adderall, Mydayis / Speed||1,000|

 |dl-Amphetamine||Amphetamine, Racemic amphetamine, Desoxynorephedrine, Amphetamin, Amfetamine, Amfetamin, Amfetamina, Anfetamina / Adzenys, Dyanavel, Evekeo, Adderall, Mydayis / Speed||3,000|

 |Phentermine||Phentermin, Fentermina / Adipex, Lomaira, Qsymia||3,000|